alexholcombe/credit-translation/README.md

 ## New contributors welcome!

 Everyone is welcome to contribute to the project by providing a new translation or proposing changes to the existing translations.
-If you would like to contribute please contact Marton Kovacs at marton.balazs.kovacs at gmail.com.
+If you would like to contribute please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfdhqlnk4sw61MkkDuufZyqO1SKmnp--QE6vEG1_7qnP9MzJg/viewform?usp=sf_link) or contact Marton Kovacs at marton.balazs.kovacs at gmail.com.

 ## Contributing